DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 <p>In the darkness, the fifth and final illustration is only barely visible through the smoke and unnatural murk.
 Upon the card's surface dwells a depiction of a crowned, grinning emperor clad in royal finery and reaching for a goblet of wine—though his limbs are wooden puppet’s limbs, lashed to corded strings that disappear into the darkness overhead.</p>
 <p>Madam Eva slowly exhales.
 "The Marionette."
 (See <span class="citation">Strahd’s Location in the Castle, p.
 17</span>, for this card’s foretelling.)</p>
 <p>As the last syllable passes her lips, the old woman freezes—and then rocks backwards, her eyes rolling until their whites gleam like pearls in the darkness—and then she snaps back, the candlelight burning down to its ordinary crimson glow.</p>
 <p>The sound of the natural world returns—the whispering of the wind through the trees, the distant hooting of an owl, and the faraway lapping of the Ivlis River against its banks.
-Silver moonlight once again pierces the cemetery's edge, and you feel yourselves breathe for the first time since the reading began.</p>
+The dim glow of flickering candlelight returns to the cemetery, and you feel yourselves breathe for the first time since the reading began.</p>
 <p>Madam Eva says nothing.
 She only regards you silently with dark, heavy eyes.</p></div>

 Madam Eva refuses to elaborate on the players’ readings or provide any additional information or assistance.
 If asked to, she says only, “The threads of Fate cannot be beckoned like a servant or conjured like a magician’s trick.
 I see only what the cards show me, and no more.”